immstudios/nebula/README.md

 Nebula
 ======

-Nebula is a media asset management and workflow automation system for TV and radio broadcast.
+Nebula is an open source broadcast automation and media asset management system for television, radio and VOD platforms.
+Since 2012 Nebula has proven stable and reliable software in 24/7 broadcast environment and it is now used by TV and production companies worldwide.

 Key features
 ------------